 If you think about it, you will notice that you are already doing it.

-Simply by listening to relaxing music, you are effectively controlling your brainwaves, by listening to the music you are moving the brainwave patterns from beta to alpha.
+In addition, by listening to music, you are moving the brainwave patterns from beta to alpha.

-You can control those states
+You can control those states.

 It’s called “Brainwave entrainment” (BWE) for short – it’s a branch of science called neuroscience that has been studied for over 50 years.

 Today with advanced neural technology.

 It’s becoming easier to understand the subject of brainwave activity.

 And is purportedly used in many therapeutic situations to treat numerous psychological and physiological conditions.